-You can secure Windows and the Internet for a kid: find out below how to set up a Windows account for a child and restrict what they can access as well as specify the times when the child can use the computer.
+You can secure Windows and the Internet for a kid: find out below how to set up a Windows 10 child account and restrict what kids can access as well as specify the times when they can use the computer.

 First, Poison Ivy-Wrapping

 Cashews, by nature, come wrapped in poison ivy: part of the same plant family, the cashew nut’s shell also contain anacardic acids, the strong irritants that cause the unwelcome skin reactions at poison ivy’s touch.

 This is why cashews (which themselves are free of the poison) are sold shelled.

 Now, Windows and the Internet’s good bits are free themselves of poisonous content and sites; but there are irritating shells!
 To kids, you can serve them shelled:

 How to Set Up a Windows 10 Child Account